 Up to 25% of customers who click on these recommendations actually order the item.
 It’s also the perfect time to add complementary items to the cart.

-Yet another compelling way to personalize shopping experience.
-If your customer has bought an i-Watch, you must keep them updated with the latest iWatch series as soon as you have it on your stock.
+This is yet another compelling way to personalize the shopping experience.
+If your customer has bought an iWatch, you must keep them updated with the latest iWatch series as soon as you have it in stock.

 Let’s accept it; such errors while shopping online can be a real mood killer.
-Now that you have a lot of examples for product recommendations, how about using them on your site or App’s error pages.
-You can always use error pages to display
+Now that you’re equipped with numerous product recommendation examples consider utilizing them on your website or app’s error pages.
+Error pages can be an opportunity to display

-- “Recommended for you” products (based on behaviour or browsing history)
+- “Recommended for you” products (based on behavior or browsing history)

 - Bestsellers to keep your customers engaged